FBI facial recognition accuracy and policy still fall short, GAO tells Congress

 “They still haven’t fixed the five things they were supposed to do when they first started, but we’re supposed to believe ‘Don’t worry, everything’s just fine,'” said Rep. Jim Jordan (R-OH).

-Committee chair Rep. Elijah Cummings (D-MA) said the FBI and GAO will be told to return in two months for another hearing to ensure compliance, and that without Congressional oversight, the problem could get worse in the years ahead.
+Committee chair Rep. Elijah Cummings (D-MA) said the FBI and GAO will be told to return in about two months for another hearing to ensure compliance, and that without Congressional oversight, the problem could get worse in the years ahead.
 “I’m worried this is going to go on and on, and in the meantime, I’m sure we’ll be able to come up with some bipartisan solutions, but American citizens I think are being placed in jeopardy as a result of a system that is not ready for prime time,” Cummings said.

 In a House Oversight and Reform Committee hearing held last month with AI ethics experts and researchers, a bipartisan consensus emerged among elected officials for the need of a national moratorium on facial recognition use by law enforcement.